-Noncontrolling interest as of January 3, 2010, December 28, 2008 and December 30, 2007 represents the portion of Piedmont which is owned by The Coca-Cola Company.
+Noncontrolling interest as of January 2, 2011, January 3, 2010 and December 28, 2008 primarily represents the portion of Piedmont which is owned by The Coca-Cola Company.
 The Coca-Cola Company's interest in Piedmont was 22.7% in all periods reported.